saasbook/hw-sinatra-saas-wordguesser/README.md

 # Optional challenge assignment

-Verify that a file exists on the courseware VM called `/usr/share/dict/words`.
+Verify that a file exists in the courseware VM called `/usr/share/dict/words`.
 What's in it?

 (Note: if this file doesn't exist, you can install it on Ubuntu 14 by